Cornell-MAE-UG/fa25-portfolio-ep559/_projects/CUAUV:Hydrophones.md

 ---

-## 3. Control Volume and System Diagram
+## 3. The Calculations :)

-The compressor is modeled as a **steady-flow control volume**.
+We can model the compressor as a steady-flow control volume.

 **Interactions:**